hoverwinter/Network/HoverAgent/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-##Simplified Edition

-`server.py` in HoverAgent directory is a HTTP(S) Proxy without authentication.
-So the browser acts as the client and there are not the client end.